Son who allegedly killed Bradley University professor, husband was 'sick of his parents,' prosecutor says

 The couple was last seen Thursday at the Peoria university, where Brill de Ramirez taught and where Ramirez Barron worked in the school's information technology department.
 A relative reported them missing on Sunday and deputies found blood and signs of a struggle at the couple's house.

+SISTERS WHOSE BODIES WERE FOUND DUCT-TAPED TOGETHER HAD APPLIED FOR ASYLUM IN U.S., REPORT SAYS

 A friend of Jose Ramirez, 21-year-old Matthew Roberts, is charged with obstruction of justice and concealment of a homicidal death.
-Asbell said investigators didn't have evidence that Roberts was involved in the killings or dumping of the bodies, but believed he knew Ramirez, had done so.
+Asbell said investigators didn't have evidence that Roberts was involved in the killings or dumping of the bodies, but believed he knew that Ramirez had done so.

 The Associated Press contributed to this report.